alessandrobarro/pentago.net/README.md

 # Play and test it right now
 Click on the following link http://www.pentago.net/ and start a game right the way!
 You are welcome to report any bugs or issues by clicking on the "mail" icon at the top-left corner.
 NOTE: only devices such as Desktop, Mac, most of the tablets are supported.
-Mobile phones are NOT supported.
+Mobile phones are NOT completely supported.

 # Game-play summary
 Pentago.net is a real-time 1v1 webgame.
 Players alternate in turns, and in each turn a marble is placed and a quadrant is rotated.
 The first